 It is notable that the T7i has a hotshoe, while the W300 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Travel and landscape photographers will find it useful that the W300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the T7i and the W300 are recent models that are part of the current product line-up.
-The T7i replaced the earlier Canon T6i, while the W300 followed on from the Nikon AW130.
+The W300 is a recent model that features in the current product line-up of Nikon.
+In contrast, the T7i has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T7i and the Nikon W300?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.